 How Does Emotionally Focused Therapy Work?

 Emotionally focused therapy uses attachment theory to help the therapist see and understand the complex network of emotions, distress, and needs between partners.
 The therapist can then direct new conversations and interactions based on honest feelings.

 Through emotion-focused therapy exercises, people may discover deeper vulnerabilities and feelings that are blocked by the more immediate emotions and concerns displayed at any given moment in a relationship.

 Theory and Background of EFT

-Canadian psychologist Sue Johnson was the primary originator of emotionally focused therapy for couples in the 1980s, while Drs.
+British psychologist Sue Johnson was the primary originator of emotionally focused therapy for couples in the 1980s, while Drs.
 Leslie Greenberg and Robert Elliot developed emotion-focused therapy for individuals.
 Since then, many studies have shown its effectiveness.

 What Is the Goal of Emotionally Focused Therapy?

 The goal of emotionally focused therapy is to create a more secure emotional bond between people by expressing deep, underlying emotions from a place of vulnerability and asking for their needs to be met.